 Cooperation Chamber of Commerce

-The German-Swedish Talent Program is an exclusive scholarship from the German-Swedish Chamber of Commerce for Master students with a technical or economics-oriented degree program.
+The German-Swedish Talent Program is an exclusive scholarship from the Swedish Chamber of Commerce in Germany for Master students with a technical or economics-oriented degree program.
 Required are Swedish skills at A2 level.

 "The German-Swedish Talent Program". ("Dialog": Annual magazine of the German-Swedish Chamber of Commerce)